brucem/puppet-ezpublish/README.md

 Install the latest eZ Publish Community Project
 -----------------------------------------------
-The above commands can be combined to prepare an eZ Publish server.
+The above commands can be combined to prepare an eZ Publish server and install the community version var/www/default.

 ```puppet